Remember when Madonna was criticized for having an eating disorder because a photo showed her veiny arm?

 I see two distinct, compact regions of trained muscle.
 And that’s just the forearm—a notoriously difficult part of the body to build up.

-They become visible due to a low bodyfat percentage—but this doesn’t mean malnourished, undereating, an eating disorder or anorexic.
-The photo below shows truly skinny arms.
+They become visible due to a low bodyfat percentage — but this doesn’t mean malnourished, undereating, an eating disorder or anorexic.
+The two images below show truly skinny arms.
 Where are the veins?

 The reason runway models don’t have veiny arms is because their bodies are “skinny fat.”

-Another thing you must realize about Madonna’s arms is that the photo was taken while she was carrying a weighty object.
+Another thing you must realize about Madonna’s arms is that the photo was taken while she was carrying something of weight.

 If her arms were relaxed, hands holding nothing, the veins wouldn’t be as prominent.

 This same principle applies to the physique athlete.
-When she is standing with both arms at their sides, relaxed, the veins don’t pop out.
+When she is standing with both arms at their sides, relaxed, the veins don’t pop out so much.

 Vascularity in the arms is a physique athlete’s dream, and the goal for contests is to get as vascular as possible.